dottjt/plastic/chapters/08-birthday.md

 ## Scene 3 START

+Introducing her as my friend from work, I wasn't quite sure how the two would get alone.

 "So, do you like milk?"
-My friend was hardly a genius when it came to small talk, but at least it made me seem less weird.
+My friend was hardly a genius when it came to small talk.
+In fact, he was hardly a genius at all, but at the very least it made me seem less weird.

+"Absolutely.
+I'm a huge proponent of the dairy industry."
+I don't think he understood the underlying sarcasm of her words, as he withdrew into his shell with the stunted tenacity of a senile clam.
+Milo claimed victory as a top.

+" are we having for dinner?"

+"We have to get going, we're heading to dinner.

+As we left the apartment I noticed another tenant leave.
+It was Maria.

+"Hey would you like to come?